 You can install the REST driver files on the Identity Manager server or a remote server that supports Remote Loader configuration.
-For more information about installing Remote Loader, see "Installing and Managing the Remote Loader" in the NetIQ Identity Manager Setup Guide.
+For more information about installing Remote Loader, see Considerations for Installing Identity Manager Engine Components and Remote Loader in the NetlQ Identity Manager Setup Guide for Linux or Planning to Install the Remote Loader in the NetlQ Identity Manager Setup Guide for Windows.